gitbrent/PptxGenJS/docs/usage-pres-options.md

 ### Custom Slide Layouts

-Custom, user-defined layouts are supported
+You can create custom layouts of any size!

-* Use the `defineLayout()` method to create a custom layout of any size
+* Use the `defineLayout()` method to create any size custom layout
-* Create as many layouts as needed, ex: create an 'A3' and 'A4' and set layouts as desired
+* Multiple layouts are supported.
+E.g.: create an 'A3' and 'A4', then use as desired

 ### Custom Slide Layout Example